SasView/documents/Sasview Roadmap.md

 SasView 5.0.5 was released on June 3, 2022.
 * <https://github.com/SasView/sasview/releases/tag/v5.0.5>

-**Late 2022 - Mid 2023 - Release 5.0.6**
+**Late 2022 - Mid 2023 - Release 5.1**

 The primary goal, and therefore focus of work, for release 5.1 is to achieve full feature parity with the 4.x versions.
 While 5.x has many new features and advances there remain a number of outstanding issues tagged with the "For Feature Parity" label in Github such as the orientation viewer.
 Subject to the availability of sufficient resources, release 5.1 will also begin work on a number of much needed infrastructure refactoring work such as pulling out the data loader, cleaning up the slicer code base while adding features, refactoring the plotting desig, and separating out the GUI package from the calculation package; add new scattering calculators to the generic scattering calculator; and add improved functionality to the P(R) perspective.
 Work will continue on an advanced data fitting with SasView tutorial.
 On the documentation and community development fronts, work will continue to expand and diversify the contributor community, several new tutorials, both written and video, will be started, and the SasView paper will be submitted.

 Task Summary (Subject to the availability of sufficient resources):

+* Finish overhaul of the Corfunc module
+* Finish work on (some rudimentary) tools for SAXS/SANS co-refinement
+* Finish initial simultaneous/constrained workflow upgrades
+* Finish refactoring of slicers
 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial
 * Create first in series of video tutorials
 * Begin work on tutorials (written and video) for scripting
+* Complete work on separating out a generic dataloader package (including multiple data type support e.g. multiple detectors)
+* Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
 * Begin adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc., both isotropic and oriented systems
 * Begin work on including the beta approximation calculation into generic scattering calculator
 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
-* Begin work on reimplementing the orientation viewer
+* Reimplement the orientation viewer
 * Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
 * Refactor the way plotting is tied to data and fitting